DreamGallery/Generate_Ass_File_For_IDOLY_PRIDE/README.md

 Adjust the appropriate threshold is very helpful to the running of this tool.<br />
 Maybe sometimes you need to increase the threshold instead of decreasing it.<br />
-If you want to change the threshold value after finishing the Pre-Progress for frames, you can set `match_only = True` under section `[Arg]`.

 ## In the case of two subtitle files